dellsystem/smlunit/readme.md

 To do
 -----

-* Check for and report run-time and compile-time errors
-* User-defined datatypes?
 * Comparing lists of reals?
 (Currently not possible)
 * Consider actually compiling things instead of this ridiculous echo/piping stuff
 * Organising tests into sections or test cases.
 Like in QUnit?
-* Better way to test one function on multiple input cases
 * Make it work for python 2.6 (check_output in subprocess, check for version or exceptions or whatever)
 * Optional string descriptions
-* Catch other errors
 * Make sure assertRealEqual does what it's supposed to do, and consider changing the name
-* -Cprint.depth=100

-IS THERE A MISTAKE IN THE PDF????
-CHECK IF THERE'S AN UPDATED VERSION oh yeah check her post about errors COMMAS IN TUPLES THAT THING
-FOR ASS1 - WHAT IF THERE ARE MULTIPLE CORRECT ANSWERS????